 This information is specific to potential changes to billing, payments, refunds, and costs related to COVID-19.
 Information may be updated, as it becomes available and our response to COVID changes.

-I will be attending fall 2020, how can I safely make a payment?
+How can I safely make a payment?

 Students are encouraged to pay online through TouchNet via Student Self-Service.
 A check or money order may be mailed to the Bursar’s Office, PO Box 97, Buies Creek, NC 27506.